lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Instead, we should consider the cell as a complex, adaptive system where interactions and emergent properties are crucial for its function.
 I argue not for the complete abandonment of mechanistic research, but for complementing it with a systems biology perspective.
 A task well suited for biologists, who are trained from the onset to think at varying scales; from molecule to ecosystem.
+In fact my bachelor studies were organised this very way.
+Yet, somehow, something so obvious to a first-years biology student becomes an afterthought in reductionist scientific practice; an interesting speculation for the discussion.

-The study of symbioses takes place in between the ambition of full system understanding, and the practice of mechanistic researching pathways.
+Perhaps the study of symbioses takes place in between the ambition of full system understanding, and the practice of mechanistic researching pathways.
-The methodology of the reductionist dogma remains the gold standard that we want to adhere to as a molecular biology group, but always asking what it means for a system as a whole.
+The methodology of the reductionist dogma remains the gold standard that we want to adhere to also in this work.
+But always asking what it means for a system as a whole, or as it has felt, constrained by only being able to work with the system as a whole.
 Whether that system is an ecosystem, a cell, or, as is in this thesis: a symbiosis.
 By definition, a symbiosis is a long-term interaction of two or more organisms.
 They often can be categorised in: